 How can we help children develop an understanding of the historical perspective in Little House on the Prairie?
-I suggest we talk about whether Ma’s fears were justified given her knowledge of the Minnesota Massacre.
+I suggest we talk about whether Ma’s fears were justified.
 Ask if people have an unjustified fear of other races today.
 Does racism still exist and if so, is it found in every race?
 This past year my class talked about the riots in Ferguson, Missouri and the media’s portrayal of events there.
 Discuss how it would feel to have strangers walk into their home uninvited and take whatever they wanted.
 How would they tell the story to someone else?
-These kinds of questions will help children understand historical perspective and that right or wrong, people have their own belief systems, then and now.
+These kinds of questions will help children understand the historical perspective and that right or wrong, people have their own belief systems, then and now.

 We may feel today, given our 21st-century sensitivity, that Ma was wrong to fear the Osage or that Mr. and Mrs. Scott were racist.
 And we are right, in our times they are.
 But I suggest that rather than banning books or refusing to read them, we use them as a platform for examining the history of the United States.
 What better way to learn our history than by reading a classic like Little House on the Prairie and using it as a platform for discussion?

 Recommendations from the website editors

 We recommend reading Bury My Heart at Wounded Knee: An Indian History of the American West by Dee Brown.
 The chapter about “Little Crow’s War” provides important context to the Dakota uprising in Minnesota.
 Other worthwhile books are Through Dakota Eyes: Narrative Accounts of the Minnesota Indian War of 1862 edited by Gary Clayton Anderson and Alan R. Woolworth and Over the Earth I Come: The Great Sioux Uprising of 1862 by Duane P. Schultz.